 Future steps to be taken (if necessary): The above indicator will be subject to ongoing monitoring.
-Reference is made to the preparation of the lanuary 2018
+Reference is made to the preparation of the Revised LDP as endorsed by Council on 10th January 2018.

 25 Monitoring Policy Target: Consider prohibition orders on dormant mineral sites not likely to be worked in the future